nicksiv/jitterbug/content/_index.md

-Welcome to indictvs, a dull/default and uninspired web space.
+Welcome to indictvs, another dull and uninspired web space.

 I'm [nyko](about).
 You can view my [notes](/notes) and [journal](/blog).